RevenueHunt/docs/docs/index.md

-# Getting Started with Shop Quiz: Product Recommendation Quiz
+# Getting Started with Shop Quiz

 ## What is Shop Quiz: Product Recommendation Quiz?